RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 Consuming Data
 =====================

 There are multiple ways how to consume data and multiple ways how to filter them, all of them grouped in the common endpoint **"/data"**.
-Parameters of the session could be specified in URL or by a view.
+Parameters of the session to query could be specified in URL or by a view.
 (See [Views](/docs/Views.md)).

 ### Base url mask